shivanshdave/2020-432/classes/class15/README.md

 1. I've updated the [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).
     - The next two items are the [Minute Paper after Class 15] (by tomorrow at noon) and [Homework 4](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw04) for 2020-03-25.
-    - There will be four more Minute Papers this semester, as indicated there, but the deadline is just to let Dr. Love have a time when he can write up a response.
+    - There will be four more Minute Papers this semester.
+For each, there is a deadline, after which Dr. Love will craft a response, but the submission of Minute Papers is now optional.
 2. I've added detailed [Hints for Homework 4](https://github.com/THOMASELOVE/2020-432/blob/master/homework/hw04/homework4_hints_2020-03-16.pdf) and relaxed the deadline for [Homework 4](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw04) to 2020-03-25.
     - If you want to request a regrade on Homeworks 1-4, [the form is now available](http://bit.ly/432-2020-homework-regrade-requests) through 2020-04-24.
 3. Complete [Project 2 instructions](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project2) are now available, as is the [Proposal Google Form](http://bit.ly/432-2020-project2-proposal-form) that's due April 1.
     - The [other three deliverables](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project2) for Project 2 are now due on 2020-05-04.
-    - I've scaled back the requirements quite a bit, and provided more guidance than I'd originally planned.
+    - The document is long, so this may not be obvious, but in fact I've scaled back the requirements quite a bit, and provided more guidance than I'd originally planned.
+I've also changed the grading structure for this project.
 4. [Quiz 2](https://github.com/THOMASELOVE/2020-432/tree/master/quizzes/quiz2) has been pushed back so that you'll receive it 2020-04-03 and it's due on 2020-04-20.
     - I've [provided some information](https://github.com/THOMASELOVE/2020-432/tree/master/quizzes/quiz2) about what will be involved in Quiz 2.
     - There will not be a Quiz 3.